 The Department of Children, Education and Communities are very proud of the effective working relationships we have with our extensive partnership, the expertise and knowledge within that partnership and the enormous contribution that this partnership makes to the development of an Edge Hill University Primary Education Trainee.

-The following pages provide you with a wealth of information about the range of partnership opportunities available to you and the documentation you will require to carry out a mentoring role.
-These pages also contain links to the Primary Online Mentor Training, the Professional Practice Handbook and all other relevant documents that will allow you to successfully develop your trainee(s) and ensure that they have a positive impact on the progress of the children they work with.
-All the relevant documents are available to download and keep.
+The below menu will provide a wealth of information about the range of partnership opportunities available to you and the documentation you will require to carry out a mentoring role.
+There are links to Online Mentor Training, Continuing Professional Development, Professional Practice Handbook and all other relevant documents that will allow you to successfully develop your trainee(s) and ensure that they have a positive impact on the progress of the children they work with.
+All the relevant documents are available to download.

 We look forward to working with you in developing the outstanding teachers of the future.

 Professional Practice Paperwork